 Write 2 sentences with hear and 2 with listen.

-For more practice check also the practical English practice page,
+For more practices, check also our free speaking practice resources.

 Incorrect use of English verbs sometimes happens due to confusion to meanings: